 Although we’re obviously simplifying the role an ERP system plays in an organization, perhaps the best way to look at ERP is as a highway system connecting the people, processes, and technology across your enterprise.

 Accounting, logistics, HR, marketing, and more – an ERP system unifies all of them through specific modules to provide maximum transparency and a truly holistic look at your enterprise.
 And up until a few years ago, the only way a company could harness those synergies and efficiencies was through on-premises systems.

 But as SaaS models have taken the world by storm, on-prem solutions lose more ground by the day.
 In fact, roughly 63% of enterprises now choose a cloud-based ERP system over an on-prem one, mainly because on-premises systems are expensive, require significant internal resources and expertise, and seem to be in a constant state of maintenance and upgrades.

 That’s not the case with a cloud-based solution, though.
-Operating on remote servers, third-parties, not you, manage a cloud ERP system, taking a massive weight off your shoulders.
+Operating on remote servers, it’s third-parties, not you, managing a cloud ERP system, taking a massive weight off your shoulders.
 And from a user’s perspective, your people can access a cloud ERP from a web browser, meaning they can work wherever there’s an internet connection.